-As we attempt to expand our pipeline, obtain regulatory approval for new products, facilitate the conversion of PNH patients from SOLIRIS to ULTOMIRIS in the U.S., seek regulatory approval for existing products in new jurisdictions and approval of new indications for existing products (such as SOLIRIS as a treatment for NMOSD and ULTOMIRIS as a treatment for aHUS), we may have substantial expenses as we continue our research and development efforts, continue to conduct clinical trials and continue to develop and expand manufacturing, sales, marketing and distribution capabilities worldwide, some of which could be delayed, scaled-back or eliminated to achieve our financial objectives.
-These expenses may increase and such increases may exceed analyst and investor expectations.
+As we attempt to expand our pipeline, obtain regulatory approval for new products, facilitate the conversion of PNH patients from SOLIRIS to ULTOMIRIS in the U.S., EU and Japan, seek regulatory approval for existing products in new jurisdictions and approval of new indications for existing products (such as SOLIRIS as a treatment for NMOSD (in jurisdictions beyond the U.S.) and ULTOMIRIS as a treatment for aHUS), we may have substantial expenses as we continue our research and development efforts, continue to conduct clinical trials and continue to develop and expand manufacturing, sales, marketing and distribution capabilities worldwide, some of which could be delayed, scaled-back or eliminated to control expenses and/or achieve our financial objectives.
+In addition, these expenses may increase and such increases may exceed analyst and investor expectations.